 Founded in 2008, The Independence Academy is a nonprofit 501c3, state-accredited private school in Indianapolis, Indiana, dedicated to serving families with students in grades 4 to 12 seeking a more personalized approach to education to meet the specific needs of adolescents with high-functioning autism.
 Students graduate with a fully-accredited high school diploma.

 Who We Serve

-Our students are intelligent and capable fifth through twelfth graders with high-functioning autism from around central Indiana who often come to us frustrated and struggling academically and socially.
+Our students are intelligent and capable fourth through twelfth graders with high-functioning autism from around central Indiana who often come to us frustrated and struggling academically and socially.
 The Independence Academy provides a safe, positive environment in which students begin to feel accepted for who they are.

 IA was founded by two Indianapolis families who recognized a need for a school that would serve their sons and other adolescents with high-functioning autism (HFA).
 Co-founders Susan Le Vay and Ruth Padgett met in 2005 and soon began sharing their vision for a unique school with specially-designed academic support, and daily life and social skills courses, where students had an opportunity to earn an accredited high school diploma.